Does TLS Email Encryption Meet Compliance Requirements?

 FRCP: Federal Rules for Civil Procedure

-FRCP ensures that organizations retain copies of emails so that they can be retrieved as evidence in civil lawsuits.
+FRCP ensures that organizations retain copies of emails to be retrieved as evidence in civil lawsuits.
 This imposes a strong requirement for archiving copies of all sent and received email messages.

-FRCP does not delineate when or how the original email messages themselves should be encrypted.
-Email archives need to be secured and tamper resistant.
-As long as archival happens in real time with respect to the actual flow of email, the encryption of those messages is of marginal relevance to this law.
+FRCP does not delineate when or how the original email messages should be encrypted.
+Email archives need to be secured and tamper-resistant.
+As long as archival happens in real-time with respect to the actual flow of email, the encryption of those messages is of marginal relevance to this law.

 TLS Okay?
 YES.